 Nominees of the Outstanding Research Award should provide evidence of:

-- long-term commitment to and excellence in (in)formal mentoring of faculty at NC State
+- Long-term commitment to and excellence in mentoring of faculty at NC State, and

-Mentoring efforts may include, but are not limited to, sound counseling, facilitating the involvement of mentees in research projects, creation of and/or sharing knowledge about research opportunities, publicizing mentees’ contributions, actively working toward the success and promotion of junior faculty and serving as role models by maintaining excellence in research.
+Mentoring efforts may include, but are not limited to, counseling, facilitating the involvement of mentees in research projects, creation of and/or sharing knowledge about research opportunities, publicizing mentees’ contributions, actively working toward the success and promotion of junior faculty, and serving as role models by maintaining excellence in scholarship.

 Nomination and Selection Committee

-For 2018 awards, each college may submit two (2) names for consideration.
-In addition, the Vice Chancellor for Research, Innovation and Economic Development’s Office and the Provost’s Office may submit up to two (2) nominations from each office.
+For 2020 awards, each college may submit two (2) names for consideration.
+In addition, the Vice Chancellor for Research and Innovation’s Office and the Provost’s Office may submit up to two (2) nominations from each office.
 In addition to the two (2) nominations, each college may nominate previous recipients of the Alumni Association’s Outstanding Research Award for membership in the RLA only.

-Nominations must be received in the Office of the Vice Chancellor for Research, Innovation and Economic Development by Wednesday, February 28, 2018 (see below for nomination package criteria).
-Announcements will be made at the 2018 Faculty Awards and Mathews Medal Ceremony in Spring 2018 at the Park Alumni Center.
+Nominations must be received in the Office of the Vice Chancellor for Research and Innovation by Wednesday, February 12, 2020 (see below for nomination package criteria).
+Announcements will be made at the 2020 Faculty Awards Ceremony Tuesday, March 31, 2020 at the Park Alumni Center.

 The Vice Chancellor, as chair, will appoint a committee to select four (4) names to put forward to the Alumni Association as recipients of the Outstanding Research Award and membership into the RLA.
 Beyond these four (4) awardees, the committee may also select applicants who are previous Outstanding Research Award recipients for admission to the RLA only.
 Committee members will consist of:

-- The Vice Chancellor for Research, Innovation, and Economic Development, Chair
+- The Vice Chancellor for Research and Innovation, Chair

 - URC Chair and Past-Chair (if not nominated in the current year)